 - Click OK → activate the widget

 Sign in to your GetSiteControl account.
-If you don't have an account yet, create one, it's free.
+If you don't have an account yet, create one.

 Click on the Create widget button to create a new widget and choose Promo from the drop-down list.